Sai-Vignesh/Sai-Vignesh/README.md

 - 👋 Hi, I’m @Sai-Vignesh
 - 👀 I’m interested in learning new things, acquiring new skills, and meeting new people.
-- 🧑‍💻 I'm proficient in Python, HTML/CSS/JS.
+- 🧑‍💻 I'm proficient in Python, Java, HTML/CSS/JS and C++
-- 🌱 I’m currently learning C#, C++, MATLAB and Java
+- 🌱 I’m currently learning PyTorch and Qiskit.
 - 💞️ I’m looking to collaborate on projects related to Quantum Machine Learning, Artificial Intelligence, AR/VR and Web-Development.
 - 📫 How to reach me: mail-svnaragoni@gmail.com, linkedIn-@[SaiVigneshNaragoni](https://www.linkedin.com/in/saivigneshn)